IBM-Cloud/docs/services/mobileaccess/facebook-web.md

     ```

-  The `state` parameter is not in use for now, it can be left empty.
+  The `state` parameter is not in use for now and can remain empty.
   The `redirect_uri` parameter is the uri for redirecting after successful or failed authentication with Facebook.

 1. After redirecting to the authorization end-point you will get a login form from